kingsamchen/KBase/README.md

 Note:
 - If python 3 was not installed, you should run cmake configuration and build targets manually.
-- If Ninja was not installed, the `gen.py` would automatically fallback to using makefile.
+- If Ninja was not installed, you can use the traditional Makefile

-**Build Steps**

-1. Clone the repository, and `cd` to `KBase` directory
-2. Run `gen.py` to build the lib and tests.
-   Use `--build-type={Debug|Release}` to specify build mode, and *Debug* is the default mode.
-3. By default, generated files are located in `build/{build-type}`
+### Generate & Build

+KBase uses [anvil](https://github.com/kingsamchen/anvil) to assist in generating build system files and running builds.

-Please be noted that, building the project would not install any of its files into your system's include directory.
+Please be noted that, building the project on Linux platforms would not install any of its files into your system's include directory.

-### Misc

-Run `gen.py --help` to check command flags in details.
+Run `anvil --help` to check command flags in details.

 ## Usages and Samples